pamu/feathers/README.md

 2. [tryMap](#trymap) Handle both success and failure cases with map, no need to use recover.

+3. [tryFlatMap](#tryflatmap) flatMap which handles both the success and failure case.

 ## timeout

 Helps timeout an future if its running for too long